containers/podman/test/system/README.md

 Requirements
 ============

-The `jq` tool is needed for parsing JSON output.
+- The `jq` tool is needed for parsing JSON output.
+- The `bats` tool is needed for running tests.
+- The `skopeo` tool is needed for fetching remote images.

 Further Details